-• Bachelor's Degree→Honours Degree→Master's Degree→PhD/ Doctorate
+Bachelor's Degree → Honours Degree → Master's Degree → PhD/ Doctorate is is the general route of progression on the HEOSE For specific information on what qualific

 Please note: This is the general route of progression on the HEQSF.
 For specific information on what qualifications will be offered by particular academic programmes, please consult the relevant department.